magento/architecture/design-documents/graph-ql/coverage/returns.md

 }
 ```

-If the user decides to view the status of the return, it can be retrieved using the following query:
+If the user decides to view the status of the specific tracking item, it can be retrieved using the following query:

 ```graphql
 {